 Compare

-The Sessions view has a second tab, Compare, for comparing two captured conversation runs side-by-side.
+The Trace view's second tab, Compare, compares two captured conversation runs side-by-side.
 Pick Run A and Run B from the available sessions and the view shows a structural trajectory diff: the tool-call chain for each run and a per-turn token usage table.
 This makes it easy to spot regressions in agent behaviour between test runs.

 Mocks